-Learn how to resolve mount.nfs: Stale file handle error on Linux platform.
-This is Network File System error can be resolved from client or server end.
+Learn how to resolve mount.nfs: Stale file handle error on the Linux platform.
+This is a Network File System error that can be resolved from the client or server end.

-When you are using Network File System in your environment, you must have seen
+When you are using the Network File System in your environment, you must have seen

 mount.nfs: Stale file handle error at times.
-This error denotes that NFS share is unable to mount since something has changed since last good known configuration.
+This error denotes that the NFS share is unable to mount since something has changed since the last good known configuration.

-Whenever you reboot NFS server or some of the NFS processes are not running on client or server or share is not properly exported at server; these can be reasons for this error.
-Moreover its irritating when this error comes to previously mounted NFS share.
-Because this means configuration part is correct since it was previously mounted.
-In such case once can try following commands:
+Whenever you reboot the NFS server or some of the NFS processes are not running on the client or server or share is not properly exported at the server; these can be reasons for this error.
+Moreover, it’s irritating when this error comes to a previously mounted NFS share.
+Because this means the configuration part is correct since it was previously mounted.
+In such case once can try the following commands:

 Make sure NFS service are running good on client and server.

 # service nfs status rpc.svcgssd is stopped rpc.mountd (pid 11993) is running... nfsd (pid 12009 12008 12007 12006 12005 12004 12003 12002) is running... rpc.rquotad (pid 11988) is running...